fflopsi/mensa-zh/README.md

 `infoUrlSlug` must match the homepage slug (e.g. `raemi59` for `https://www.mensa.uzh.ch/de/menueplaene/raemi59.html`).
 The `slug` must match the slug used in the GraphQL endpoint of [ZFV](https://api.zfv.ch/graphql) (do a query on location and kitchen using these values).
-Note that this API needs an API key.
-There are other APIs ( e.g. [food2050](https://api.app.food2050.ch/)); the chosen ZFV API needs just a single request, which is why it was chosen.
+Note that this API needs a key.
+There are other APIs (e.g.
+[food2050](https://api.app.food2050.ch/)), but ZFV only needs one request.

 For implementation details on how the links are constructed (to try it out yourself), check out [ETHMensaProvider.kt](./app/src/main/java/ch/florianfrauenfelder/mensazh/services/providers/ETHMensaProvider.kt)